Daihatsu Terios: China

-In China, the Terios was produced under two different brand names: as the Zotye 2008/Hunter and 5008 powered with a 1.5-litre engine from Mitsubishi Motors (first series body); the Zotye was an unauthorised copy of the Terios, which caused some controversy, while FAW badged the Terios as the Huali Terios or Dario.
+In China, the Terios was produced under two different brand names: as the Zotye 2008/Hunter and 5008 powered with a 1.5-litre engine from Mitsubishi Motors (first series body); Zotye started production of the Terios using decommissioned toolings bought from Taiwan, which caused some controversy, while FAW badged the Terios as the Dario Terios.
 In 2009, Daihatsu withdrew from the China market due to bad performance and sold the tooling and rights of this car to First Auto Works (FAW), who was their official joint venture partner in China.
 Production for the 2008 ran from 2005 to 2010, while the 5008 was produced from 2008 to 2013.